gravitational/teleport/rfd/0167-console-service.md

 ### New service

-Teleport will start listening using a Unix socket located at `/var/run/teleport-diag-<node-id>.sock`.
+Teleport will start listening using a Unix socket located at `<data_dir>/debug.sock`.

-Having the Node ID on the socket name will also cover scenarios where multiple instances of running on the same machine exist.
-In this case, the consumers can rely on the Teleport configuration to locate the data directory and retrieve the ID.
+Having the the socket placed at the instan data directory will also cover scenarios where multiple instances of running on the same machine exist.
+In this case, the consumers can rely on the Teleport configuration to locate the data directory.

 ### Disabling